The-Modular-Mind/oscelot/README.md

 - [MB](./docs/Mb.md): experimental replacement for Rack's module browser, formerly available in [stoermelder's PackTau](https://github.com/stoermelder/vcvrack-packtau)
 - [MEM](./docs/Oscelot.md#mem-expander): storage-expander for MIDI mapping-presets with MIDI-CAT
 - [µMAP](./docs/CVMapMicro.md): a single instance of CV-MAP's slots with attenuverters
-- [MIDI-CAT](./docs/Oscelot.md): map parameters to midi controllers similar to MIDI-MAP with midi feedback and note mapping
+- [MIDI-CAT](./docs/Oscelot.md): map parameters to osc controllers similar to MIDI-MAP with osc feedback and note mapping
-- [MIDI-MON](./docs/MidiMon.md): input-monitor for MIDI messages
+- [MIDI-MON](./docs/OSCMon.md): input-monitor for MIDI messages
-- [MIDI-STEP](./docs/MidiStep.md): utility for relative modes of endless knobs on your MIDI controller such as Arturia Beatstep
+- [MIDI-STEP](./docs/OSCStep.md): utility for relative modes of endless knobs on your MIDI controller such as Arturia Beatstep
 - [MIRROR](./docs/Mirror.md): utility for synchronizing module parameters
 - [PILE, POLY-PILE](./docs/Pile.md): utility which translates increment triggers or decrement triggers in an absolute voltage, especially useful with MIDI-STEP
 - [RAW](./docs/Raw.md): a digital effect based on the dynamics of bistable systems